next-ivanblanquez/beeva-poc-pygdf/README.md

 # beeva-poc-pygdf
-Proof of Concept with PyGDF at BEEVA
+Proof of Concept with PyGDF at BEEVA.

+Comparison between Pandas and PyGDF behavior against the same process over the same data.

 ### Installation

 #### Amazon Web Services EC2 instance and AMI

 To use PyGDF we need a machine with NVIDIA graphic card and CUDA support, in this case I use an AWS EC2 instance to install PyGDF.
-Instance type is [p2.xlarge](https://aws.amazon.com/es/ec2/instance-types) based on a [Deep Learning AMI Ubuntu Version](https://aws.amazon.com/marketplace/pp/B06VSPXKDX).
+Instance type is [p2.xlarge](https://aws.amazon.com/es/ec2/instance-types) based on a [Deep Learning AMI Ubuntu Version](https://aws.amazon.com/marketplace/pp/B06VSPXKDX) and with CPU [Intel Xeon E5 2686 v4](http://www.cpu-world.com/CPUs/Xeon/Intel-Xeon%20E5-2686%20v4.html).

+On the other hand I tests Pandas code in AWS EC2 instance optimized to computing.
+Isntance type is is [c4.4xlarge](https://aws.amazon.com/es/ec2/instance-types) based on a [Deep Learning AMI Ubuntu Version](https://aws.amazon.com/marketplace/pp/B06VSPXKDX) and with CPU [Intel Xeon E5 2666 v3](http://www.cpu-world.com/CPUs/Xeon/Intel-Xeon%20E5-2666%20v3.html).
+I decided use the same software in both instances to get better results in comparison.

 This type of AMI's **has a problem**, when you reboot or stop instance and start it again, CUDA drivers dissapears due to unattended upgrades. **To solves this** you should change upgrades configuration with steps below:

 ```
 sudo vim /etc/apt/apt.conf.d/20auto-upgrades